 The information in this section pertains to funding opportunities available to graduate students and postdoctorals.
 If you are looking for scholarships based on financial need, please consult the McGill Student Aid website.

 An external scholarship is an umbrella term for any source of funding for students (e.g. award, grant, fellowship) that comes from an organization or association outside of McGill.
-The funding that is offered can be for study and research at McGill, or for international work placements, unpaid internships, cultural achievements, study & research abroad, etc. This site focusses on "external" funding opportunities, which are offered and awarded by federal/provincial government agencies—and some private agencies—who rely on McGill to recommend candidates.
+The funding that is offered can be for study and research at McGill, or for international work placements, unpaid internships, cultural achievements, study & research abroad, etc. This site focuses on "external" funding opportunities, which are offered and awarded by federal/provincial government agencies—and some private agencies—who rely on McGill to recommend candidates.
 The application process is usually held one academic year in advance of receipt of the award.

 Each external competition varies as to where, when and how you submit your application.
 For a full listing of external awards for which you may be eligible, please refer to Student funding opportunities or Postdoctoral funding opportunities, depending on your status.